druleton/druleton/bin/docs/hooks.md

 All hooks should be written in [bash][link-bash].

-The skeleton provides helper functions to format output, call drush commands, ...
+Druleton provides helper functions to format output, call drush commands, ...

 See the [helper functions][link-hooks-helpers] and [variables][link-hooks-variables] documentation.